-- 13. In tax year 1995 (FY96), an average credit of \$375 will be claimed for 1662 students enrolling in private schools rather than public schools, 869 new students enrolling for the first time in private schools, and 80 new public school students for whom parents pay tuition. - 14.
-In tax year 1996 (FY97), an average credit of \$750 will be claimed for the 2611 students cited in item #12.
-In addition 1694 students who enroll in private schools rather than public schools, 877 new private school students, and 80 new public school students for whom parents pay tuition beginning in school year 1996-97 will be eligible for a \$375 credit. - Due to the decline in the amount of credit for each additional student in families with more than one student the average credit per student will be 81.7% of the maximum credit allowed. - 16.
-The full revenue impact of the tax year liability impact occurs in the following fiscal year. - 17.
+- 12. Transfers from public school to private schools are 1% per year.
+The total number of students transferred out of the public school system will be 1,662 in 1997-1998 and 3,341 by 1998-1999.
+These new enrollments will qualify for the full tax credit in both FY98 and FY99. - 13.
+Without the tax credit incentive, enrollment in Montana public schools will grow at an annual rate of approximately 1% per year; private school enrollment will grow at the same rate. - 14.
+Prior to enactment of HB433 private school enrollments are anticipated to be 8,680 students in 1997-1998 and 8,767 students in 1998-1999.
+Currently enrolled students will receive full credit only for tax year 1998 or FY99.
+In tax year 1997 or FY98, the current enrollments will receive credit only for the increase in rates they pay between 1996 and 1997.
+See item 7. for amounts. - 15.
+The full revenue impact of the tax year liability impact occurs in the following fiscal year. - 16.
 The per-student entitlement is \$3,343 for students in grades K-6 and \$4,680 for students in grades 7-12.
-Non-public school students are pro-rated at 70% K-6 and 30% grades 7-12. - 18.
-The average per student state general fund savings resulting from students enrolling in private schools who would have otherwise been anticipated to enroll in public schools will be \$2039. - 19.
-These estimates do not include public school students whose parents pay fees for commercial/industrial arts, music, science, or agricultural courses, or fees paid to participate in athletics or driver's education. - 20.
-The savings to the state for reduced direct state aid and GTB aid will be \$3,388,736 for FY 1996 and \$6,842,435 for FY 1997. - 21.
-There will be an annual cost of \$9,000 associated with the printing and distribution of 180,000 tax forms on which a parent or guardian declares the intent to claim a tuition tax credit.
-HB 582 requires that enough forms be printed for distribution to every public school student and that it also be available from each county superintendent.
+Non-public school students are prorated at the current ratio of 69% K-6 and 31% grades 7-12. - 17.
+The average per student state general fund savings resulting from students enrolling in private schools who would have otherwise been anticipated to enroll in public schools will be \$2,285. - These estimates do not include public school students whose parents pay fees for commercial/industrial arts, music, science, or agricultural courses, or fees paid to participate in athletics or driver's education.
+Nor do the estimates include high school or high school drop outs taking courses at colleges or universities. - 19.
+The savings to the state for reduced direct state aid and GTB aid will be \$3,797,670 for FY 1998 and \$7,634,185 for FY 1999. - 20.
+There will be an annual cost of \$9,500 associated with the printing and distribution of 190,000 tax forms on which a parent or guardian declares the intent to claim a tuition tax credit.
+HB 433 requires that enough forms be printed for distribution to every public school student and that it also be available from each county superintendent. - If a parent, after submitting a statement of intent to transfer a child from a public to a private school, does not subsequently transfer the child, a district may adopt a budget amendment to increase the district general fund budget and apply for additional direct state aid.
+The district will receive additional direct state aid, but will not receive special education funding or GTB aid for a returning student.
+Any funding for the budget amendment in excess of the direct state aid will need to come from local sources.